fodinabor/CT-API-Tools/ctapishowcase/readme.md

 ## v1-churchauth--all.php

 this generates repoprts about access rights in your instance.
-It furtheron creates a planuml and a graphml file for your groups.
+It furtheron cre  ates a planuml and a graphml file for your groups.
 Note that you need tools to visualize these files (plantuml.com), [yed](https://yworks.com/products/yed)